-Modifications of Child Support and Time Sharing Require Proof of Substantial and Permanent Change in Circumstances.
+Modifications of Child Support and Time Sharing in Florida & Proof of Substantial and Permanent Change in Circumstances.

 CHILD SUPPORT – ISSUES TO CONSIDER FOR CHILD SUPPORT ORDERS

 In Florida, both parents have the responsibility to financially support your children.
 Child support is determined by the income percentages of each parent, using an income shares model, timesharing and the needs of the children.
 If deemed necessary or warranted, Florida family courts are allowed to set an amount for child support that is either five percent above or five percent below the guidelines amount.
 Child support payments can be either by direct payment (payee writes checks directly to parent receiving child support) or by IWO (income deduction order.)
 This means that the child support will be deducted from the payee’s paycheck on a scheduled basis.
 Medical and dental expenses should also be considered and it should be addressed and included in the final order.

 When Does Child Support End in Florida

 The parent’s obligation to pay child support generally ceases when the child reaches the age 18, gets married, is emancipated, joins the armed forces or dies.
 Past due child support can still be enforceable after the age of 18 and under certain circumstances, such as for special needs children or children with severe medical problems, child support can be ordered to be paid indefinitely.